SAP-samples/teched2025-AD161/exercises/ex1/README.md

 ## Exercise 1.5 - Fiori preview

-After completing these steps you will have preconfigured columns in the Fiori preview.
+After completing these steps, you will have preconfigured columns in the Fiori preview.

 If you want use the Fiori preview functionality of the index page, you have to manually configure the columns to be displayed.
-This can be avoided by adding a few Fiori `@UI.LineItem` annotations that define a default layout for entities `Flights` and `Connections`.
+This can be avoided by adding a few Fiori `@UI.LineItem` annotations to define a default layout for entities `Flights` and `Connections`.

 1. In folder _xflights/app_, create a new file _layout.cds_.